sit-2021-int214/005-Disney-Hotstar/assignment/HW04/HW04_63130500070/REAMDE.md

 6   4.45      88 Deep Learni~ "An introduct~             787 ebook  83.2
 7   4.02       3 Practical F~ "Ebook is fre~             582 ebook  83.2
 ```
+There are 7 the book that has type "ebook" in this dataset.

 ### :seedling: 3.5 List the book has rating equal to 5  ?